Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Experiments and Analysis

-\smallsec{Fine-tuning with More Images.} We demonstrate the ablation studies on the amount of fine-tuning images to show the prospect of our proposed \framework.
-As shown in \figref{fig:fewshot_list}, as the amount of paired data increases, the performance will gradually improve.
-Furthermore, our \framework~outperforms ELD~\cite{wei2021physics} when two noise-clean pairs are for fine-tuning.
-We provide additional discussions in \secref{sec:discuss}
+\smallsec{Fine-tuning with More Images.} Ablation studies are conducted to explore the impact of the number of fine-tuning, illustrating the potential of our proposed \framework.
+As depicted in \figref{fig:fewshot_list}, an increase in the quantity of paired data correlates with a gradual performance improvement.
+Moreover, \framework~outperforms ELD~\cite{wei2021physics} even when fine-tuning only two noise-clean pairs.
+Further discussions are provided in \secref{sec:discuss}.